grafana/grafana/docs/sources/enterprise/enterprise-configuration.md

 ### header_drop_list

-A list of headers that will be stripped from outgoing datasource and alerting requests.
+A list of headers that are stripped from the outgoing data source and alerting requests.

 ### cookie_drop_list =